queicherius/runelite-time-tracking-reminder/README.md

-# Bird House Reminder
+# Time Tracking Reminder

-A [RuneLite](https://runelite.net/) plugin to show an infobox when bird houses are ready.
+A [RuneLite](https://runelite.net/) plugin which extends the "Time Tracking" plugin to show an infobox when Bird Houses or Farming Patches are ready.